Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

 For each sample, five features/variables were measured i.e.

   -	Duration (Days): Number of days a dog stays in the shelter from entry to adoption, foster or euthenasia
+  -	Age_Mths: Age in months rounded to nearest month
   -	Age_Yrs: Age in years rounded to nearest year
   -	Gender: Sex of the animal (male or female)
   -	Pedigree: Pedigree of the animal (purebred or crossbreed)